Mental health information

 Prevention and early intervention programs within schools can support students' mental health by reducing stigma and improving student support.
-Ensuring that teachers and other school staff have up-to-date knowledge of mental health issues will help students to understand what is happening for them and improve the overall wellbeing of the school community.
+Ensuring school staff, including teachers, have up to date knowledge about mental health issues will help students understand what is happening for them and improve the overall wellbeing of the school community.

-Schools play a vital role in reducing mental health stigma and helping students to cope with various mental health issues, including anxiety, depression and eating disorders.
-A safe and supportive environment encourages students to disclose information regarding their mental health and to seek the support they need.
+Schools play a vital role in reducing mental health stigma and helping students cope with various mental health issues including anxiety and depression.
+By creating safe and supportive environments, students will feel safe to disclose information regarding their mental health and are more likely to seek the support they need.